rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 #### 6.21.4235 Advertisements

+<a name="6.21.4235.1">6.21.4235.1</a> Record leaves or pages consisting solely of  advertisements only when they are clearly integral to the manifestation, such as when the advertisements are:
-<a name="6.21.4235.1">6.21.4235.1</a>  Record pages containing only advertisements if those pages are included in the same pagination sequence as the text printed on the pages of an initial or final gathering also containing leaves or pages of text, printed on a separate gathering in a manifestation that is continuously signed, connected by a catchword, or otherwise integral to the manifestation.
+* included in the same pagination or foliation sequence as the text
+* printed on the pages or leaves of an initial or final gathering also containing pages or leaves of text
+* printed on a separate gathering that is continuously signed, connected by a catchword, or otherwise integral to the manifestation

 <a name="6.21.4235.2">6.21.4235.2</a> Record the presence of pages that contain only advertisements as [Supplementary content](/DCRMR/additional-notes/Supplementary-content/) (see [9.33.3.1](/DCRMR/additional-notes/Supplementary-content/#9.33.3.1)).